 The Red Panda, also known as the lesser panda, the red bear-cat, and the red-cat bear is listed as Endangered Species.

-Their wide range includes in the Tibitan Plateau and the Hymalayas.
+Their wide range includes in the Tibetan Plateau and the Himalayas.

 They are not actually Pandas.